AJaySi/AI-Writer/README.md

 ### This is based on openai gpt models for content generation, google bard for keyword research and some basic tools for plagiarism checker, SEO audit and suggestions to improve the generated content.
 As prompts are the important ingredients to get the best result, they are stored in prompts folder.
 Edit these prompts to produce results as per your likings.

-### API based blog generation are much cheaper, almost 10x, but difficult to use for everyone.
+- API based blog generation are much cheaper, almost 10x, but difficult to use for everyone.
 We use bard for search related prompts and chatgpt for generative requirements.
+- Jekyll static website is included for checking how blogs will look locally.

 ### Check TBD for features currently under development.

-### Amazon affiliate links are also supported.
+- Amazon affiliate links are also supported.
 Given, affiliate tag, your affiliate product links will included in the blogs.
 To use the module, simply create an instance of the AmazonAffiliateImages class, passing in your Amazon affiliate tag.
 Then, you can use the get_image_url() or get_image_html() methods to get the Amazon affiliate image URL or HTML for a product, passing in either the product ASIN or the product URL.